Subraiz/spotify/README.md

 ### Playing With Playlists

 `GET /api/playlist/sign`
-Pass in _month_ and _day_ as query parameters.
+Pass in _month_ _day_ _access_token_ as query parameters.

-> This returns both the zodiac sign of the user and the playlist associated with the zodiac sign.
-The playlist array is consisted of Spotify URIs which can be used with the frontend Web Playback SDK to play music.
+> This returns the zodiac sign of the user, playlist_id, playlist tracks, and other additoinal info associated with the zodiac sign.
+The tracks array is consisted of Spotify URIs which can be used with the frontend Web Playback SDK to play music.
 Docs for the SDK can be found at https://developer.spotify.com/documentation/web-playback-sdk/reference/.

-`GET /api/playlist/create`
+`GET /api/playlist/save`
-Pass in _name_ _description_ _user_id_ _access_token_ _tracks_ as the bod.
+Pass in _user_id_ _playlist_id_ _access_token_ as the body.

-> Name of the playlist is required but description is optional.
-You can get user_id from `GET /api/user` and cache the user_id.
+> You can get user_id from `GET /api/user` and cache the user_id.
+You can get the playlist_id from `GET /api/playlist/sign`.
 You should have access_token from the OAuth step.
-Tracks are the playlist array returned from `GET /api/playlist/sign`.
+> This will save the playlist to a user's account.
+Anyone from TI's team can update the playlist and it will be refelected for all users.